 Division of Military Retirement and Pension

 One of the most complex elements of a military divorce is the division of military retirement benefits and pensions.
-Along with California’s normal property division laws, the federal government created the Uniformed Services Former Spouses Protection Act (USFSPA), which governs how military retirement benefits are calculated and divided between spouses during a divorce.
+Along with California’s normal property division laws, the federal government created the Uniformed Services Former Spouses Protection Act (USFSPA), which governs how military retirement benefits are calculated and divided between spouses.
 A California state court will have jurisdiction to make orders regarding a military pension with the military spouse’s permission or if the military spouse is a legal resident of California.

-Many people incorrectly assume under the USFSPA’s 10/10 rule that if they were not married for at least 10 years, the pension is not divisible during divorce.
+Many people incorrectly assume under the USFSPA’s 10/10 rule that if they were not married for at least 10 years, the pension is not divisible.
 This isn’t the case!
 It is extremely important that you work with an attorney who can explain your rights and protect what you are entitled to.

 Military divorce is an extremely complex area of the law.
 If you are considering a military divorce, contact Moore, Schulman & Moore, APC for the experienced guidance you need to achieve a favorable outcome.
 Known as San Diego’s Family Law Experts®, we have over 200 years of combined legal experience handling even the most complex cases.
 We encourage you to contact us to get started with a comprehensive evaluation of your case.